Musical Manslaughter: 10 Things I Hate About Music

 OK, it's not really a short list but you get the idea.
 I don't hate all of these songs but some I've heard so many times that hearing even the slightest note makes my face contort with annoyance.

 Out of all the things I hate in music, this one angers me the most.
 I'm fully aware music is built on repetition, but there are some songs, especially recently, that are so goddamn repetitive!
 Some recent examples include Taylor Swift's "Shake It Off," Justin Bieber's "Baby," and Carly Rae Jepsen's "I Really Like You."
 These three songs have one thing in common, they repeat a single word in their title over 50 FUCKIN' TIMES!
-Some artists are guilty of this, not just today's, but music legends have done this as well.
+Many artists are guilty of this, not just today's, but music legends have done this as well.
 You wanna know how many "na-na-nas" are in "Hey Jude?"
 162!
 What were they thinking?!
 Sometimes it's not just single words or vocables that are overly repeated, but entire verses and chorus, too.
 I especially hate it when the chorus is overly repeated at the end of the song.
 Do I really need to give an example of this?
 It's almost as worse as a fade-out.

 And those are the 10 things I hate about music.
 This is a blog I've wanted to make for a while but didn't have the inspiration... which I finally got when I watched TJ Kirk's "21 Things I Hate About Movies" video.
 What are things in music that you hate?
 Leave a comment down below.
 This is Woohoo, signing off.